-RND/ in which Robert What actively pretends to be current Theorist In Residence for ISCA – the smoothly sinister & sublimely algorithmic “Institute Of Southern Contemporary Art” – installed in their wires over the weekend by remote hack, a hungry cybernetic ghost – yet in fact represents the theoretical interests of “RANT” (Refusal Against Northern Theory)
+RND/ In which you actively pretend to be current Theorist In Residence for ISCA – the smoothly sinister & sublimely algorithmic “Institute Of Southern Contemporary Art” – installed in their wires over the weekend by remote hack, a hungry cybernetic ghost – yet in fact represent the theoretical interests of “RANT” (Refusal Against Northern Theory)

 First, the ‘Logos’ of RANT:

 Next, a faded and torn simulation of an old ‘RANT vs ISCA’ poster:

 More intense postmodern R&D about Robert What’s viral software residency to follow; artists João Enxuto and Erica Love have been informed, but have not responded.

 Transcript of Institute For Southern Contemporary Art (via Robert What)

 A theory-fiction: “If an algorithm were employed to design a sculpture that conveyed the most spectacular of ironies, it might look something like this – a lavish symbol of extinction standing at the front-line of climate disaster.
 Regardless, billionaires aren’t here to look very far past Miami Beach’s turquoise horizon.
 Instead, they’re invested in playing games.
 Fucking with categories.
 Promoting innovation – and it’s accomplice, disruption.
 Contemporary art is part of that regime.
 It is a transnational symbol that cuts across thresholds of all kinds.
 Legal and otherwise.
 The mammoth arrived from the past, and imparts a future; the gilding is a conceit of the present.

 Imagine if the flow of contemporary art were to somehow stall; would recent art be more closely tied to its site of production?
 Would Miami, as the southern most metropolis in the US, become the centre for southern contemporary art?